We may earn commission from the links in this post

 Having access to this sweet, delicious fruit all year long is worth the effort.
 Pick your favorite sort, and dehydrate away.

-Next to your dehydrator and apples, you’ll need a sharp knife, water, and lemon.
+Next to your dehydrator and apples, you’ll need a sharp kitchen utility knife, water, and lemon.

 Wash, core and then cut the apples into slices no thicker than ½ of an inch.